csmith-project/creduce/INSTALL.md

 * [Flex](http://flex.sourceforge.net/)

 * [LLVM/Clang 7.0.0](http://llvm.org/releases/download.html#7.0.0)
-  (No need to compile it: the appropriate "Clang binaries" package is all you need.
+  (No need to compile it: the appropriate "pre-built binaries" package is all you need.
 If you use one of the binary packages, you may need to install additional packages that the binary package depends on.
-  For example, the "Clang for x86_64 Ubuntu 14.04" binary package depends on "libtinfo5".
-You may need to install this, e.g.: "sudo apt-get install libtinfo-dev".)
+  For example, the "Ubuntu 18.04" binary package depends on "libtinfo5" and "libxml2".
+You may need to install these, e.g.:
+  `sudo apt-get install libtinfo-dev libxml2-dev`.)

 * Perl modules:
   - Exporter::Lite